rusmeenkhan1/content-filter-hub/README.md

 3. Preview/publish changes to see them take effect.

 # Language Detection
-The system automatically detects the current language from the URL path using the getLanguage() function.
-This logic is implemented in scripts/scripts.js and handles the URL parsing and language detection.
+The system automatically detects the current language from the URL path using the `getLanguage()` function.
+This logic is implemented in `scripts/scripts.js` and handles the URL parsing and language detection.
-- Fetch mappings from placeholders - see fetchPlaceholders() in aem.js
+- fetch mappings from `placeholders.json` for the placeholder text (depending on language chosen)
-- Fetch mapping from metadata - see loadTemplate() in scripts.js
+- Fetch mapping from metadata for choosing the template (news/projects)

 The landing templates (`/templates/news-landing.js` and `/templates/project-landing.js`) power the filtering and search functionality on the News and Projects landing pages.